National Eagle Center: Riverfront Amphitheater

 In 2023 the National Eagle Center debuted the new Riverfront Amphitheater.
 This community venue, developed in partnership with the City of Wabasha can seat approximately 250 people and is used for outdoor eagle programs during the summer season.
 It is also used for private events and concerts and is administered by the National Eagle Center.

 Cultural Connections Gallery

 The exhibit features a buffalo hide depicting the Dakota creation story and a video commentary featuring the Mexican-American artist Javier Lara-Ruiz (who painted under the Inkpa Mani), the staff of the National Eagle Center (gifted by the Prairie Island Indian Community), a land acknowledgment, and the story of the Dakota People of the Prairie Island Indian Community.

 American Eagle Gallery

 The American Eagle Gallery is the permanent home and exhibition space for the Preston Cook American Eagle Collection.
-It features curated, regularly updated exhibits showcasing items from the vast 40,000+ piece collection, including original works by John James Audubon and other fine art, historical artifacts and ephemera, government artifacts, pieces representing pop-culture, commerce, the military, and more.
+The collection was amassed over more than 60 years by real estate developer and American eagle advocate Preston Cook who donated it to the center.
+It features curated, regularly updated exhibits showcasing items from the vast 40,000+ piece collection, including original works by John James Audubon, historical pieces, government artifacts, and items from pop-culture, commerce, and the military.